-CMMC Practice AC.L2-3.1.14 – Remote Access Routing: Route remote access via managed access control points.
+CMMC Requirement AC.L2-3.1.14 – Remote Access Routing: Route remote access via managed access control points.

 Routing remote access through managed access control points enhances explicit, organizational control over such connections, reducing the susceptibility to unauthorized access to organizational systems resulting in the unauthorized disclosure of CUI.